serverlessworkflow/specification/specification.md

 Merging string types should be done by overwriting the data from events data/action results into the merging element of the state data.

-Merging number types should be done by overwriting the data from events data/action results into the merging element of the state data.

 ### Workflow Functions

 Workflow [functions](#Function-Definition) are reusable definitions for service invocations and/or expression evaluation.